 Important decisions to make:

-- Naming convention: Choose between CamelCase or snake_case for key names.
-Consistency is key to avoid confusion.
+Naming convention: Choose between CamelCase or snake_case for key names.
+Consistency prevents confusion and keeps key structures predictable across the codebase.

-). - Namespaces: Group related keys under categories (e.g.,
+Namespaces: Group related keys under categories (e.g., forms.buttons.login).

 Example of a good naming scheme: